B-UMMI/Chewie-NS/docs/user/tutorial.rst

 `website <https://tutorial.chewbbaca.online/>`_ and a better understanding of how it is possible to interact with the API.

+.. important:: This tutorial includes sample commands that you'll have to run to upload,
+               download and synchronize schemas.
+To connect to the correct chewie-NS instance, you should always check if the sample commands include ``--ns tutorial`` at the end and also include that parameter at the end of your commands.
+If you do not do this, the processes will try to connect to the main chewie-NS instance and simply fail.

 Getting started - tutorial datasets
 :::::::::::::::::::::::::::::::::::